Video contradicts border agency's account of death of ill migrant teen in its custody

 The federal government has held a record of nearly 70,000 children in custody over the past year, according to government data.
 In a report, The Associated Press noted the numbers are enough to overflow an NFL stadium.

-A group of doctors offered to provide 100 vials of free flu vaccine and to administer them for free but CBP did not accept the offer.
-The Centers for Disease Control has recommended that detained migrants be vaccinated, but CBP also rejected that recommendation, according to a letter the agency wrote to Rep. Rosa DeLauro, D-Conn., and reported by the Washington Post.
+A group of doctors offered to provide CBP with 100 vials of free flu vaccines and to administer flu shots for free, but CBP did not accept the offer.
+The Centers for Disease Control has recommended that detained migrants be vaccinated, but CBP also rejected that recommendation, according to a letter the agency wrote to Rep. Rosa DeLauro, D-Conn., and reported by The Washington Post.

 Follow NBC Latino on Facebook, Twitter and Instagram.